ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 <!-- to be curated manually -->

-### One-page HTML package manuals on R-universe and elsewhere with {postdoc}!
+### One-page HTML package manuals on R-universe!

-We have recently started building the reference manuals for each package r-universe: for packages that have had an update in the past 3 weeks, the reference manual is now linked from the package homepage on [r-universe.dev](https://r-universe.dev).
-All packages in in r-universe gets rebuilt at least once per month, so soon all packages should have the manual.
+We have recently started building HTML reference manuals for each package in the R-universe!
+For packages that have had an update in the past 3 weeks, the reference manual is now linked from the package homepage on [R-universe.dev](https://r-universe.dev).
+All packages in the R-universe are rebuilt at least once per month, so soon all packages should have an online HTML manual.
 You can also find [reference manuals for base-R packages](https://r-universe.dev/manuals/).

-We released the three packages used creating these manuals: [postdoc](https://docs.ropensci.org/postdoc/), [katex](https://docs.ropensci.org/katex/) and [prismjs](https://docs.ropensci.org/prismjs/).
+We released the three packages used to create these manuals: [postdoc](https://docs.ropensci.org/postdoc/), [katex](https://docs.ropensci.org/katex/) and [prismjs](https://docs.ropensci.org/prismjs/).

 Find more information in our [tech note](/blog/2022/11/18/ropensci-news-digest-november-2022/).

-### Meeting the stars of the R-Universe
+### Meeting the stars of the R-universe

-Knowing our community's stories, to learn about the people behind our software brings us closer and offers us new opportunities.
-We introduce you to the rOpenSci interview series [_"Meeting the stars of the R-Universe"_](/tags/r-universe-stars/).
+Knowing our community's stories helps us to learn about the people behind our software, brings us closer and offers us new opportunities.
+To share some of these community stories, we introduce you to the rOpenSci interview series [_"Meeting the stars of the R-Universe"_](/tags/r-universe-stars/).

-The first interview it is a bilingual (Spanish & English) story starting in Latin America: The experience of working with R packages in the Argentine state.
+The first interview showcases a bilingual (Spanish & English) story from Latin America: The experience of working with R packages in the Argentinian state.

 Don't miss the [blog post and the video](/blog/2022/11/23/r-universe-stars-1-en/) (with subtitles in English and Spanish).